DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-15 Journal Entry Notes.md

 - Lerp using desired value vs actual value for smooth transitions
 - Update on tick

+#### Actually, they will ALWAYS spawn if you have met the conditions
+- No RNG involved
+- The FIRST time they spawn for that run, they will be acknowledged
+- If you miss the first time, they will still spawn, but without any dialogue
+- However, each dialogue entry is *STILL* limited to a specific area of Avernoth.

 # What Exactly is on the Journal Entries?

 ### Personal Reflections / Lore